National Historical Publications & Records Commission

 What should be included in narrative reports?

 Note significant developments, such as the publication of volumes or the completion of finding aids, as well as any work that is pending with presses.
-If the project has established a website, please provide the URL.
+If the project has established a website or a social media account for the project, please provide the appropriate information so your program officer can explore it.

 What additional information should be submitted to the NHPRC?